+a.
+The Staff Presents its Report

+b.
+Initial Questions to Staff by the Board 36

+c.
+President/Chair Opens the Public Hearing

+d.
+Questions and Discussion from the Board

+e.
+Board Decision Occurs 37

-2. Time for Consideration 37
+2. Time for Consideration 38

-3. Continuance of Hearing 37
+3. Continuance of Hearing 38

-4. Communications and Petitions 37
+4. Communications and Petitions

-5. Ex-Parte Contacts 37
+5. Ex Parte Contacts 38

-6. Resolutions 38
+6. Resolutions

 7. Voting & Publishing Requirements for Resolutions and Ordinances

+a.
+Voting

+b.
+Publishing

-apter 12: Guidelines of Conduct
+Ch apter 12: Guidelines of Conduct

 General Procedures

-Authority of the President/Presiding Officer
+В. Authority of the President/Presiding Officer

-President to Facilitate Board Meetings
+C. President to Facilitate Board Meetings

-Board Deliberation & Order of Speakers
+D. Board Deliberation & Order of Speakers

 E. Limit Deliberation to Item at Hand

-Length of Board Comments
+F. Length of Board Comments

 Limitations of Debate

 Obtaining the Floor

-Ι. Motions
+l.
+Motions

-1. Procedure for Motions
+•• 1.
+Procedure for Motions

+a.
+Process to Make and Second a Motion

 2. Precedence of Motions

+a.
+Motion to Adjourn the Meeting (not debatable)

+b.
+Motion to Fix Hour of Adjournment

+c.
+Motion to Table

+d.
+Motion to Amend

+e.
+Motion to Substitute

+f.
+Motion to Continue

 3. Motions Introducing Ordinances

 J. Voting Procedures

-1. Abstention
+,- 1.
+Abstention

 2. Tie Votes

 3. Motion for Reconsideration

-Non-Observance of Guidelines
+K. Non-Observance of Guidelines

-L. Non-Exclusive Guidelines 43
+L. Non-Exclusive Guidelines

 apter 13: Addressing the Board

 Oral Presentations by Members of the Public

-В. Public Comment
+Public Comment for Items NOT on the Agenda

-1. Timing
+٥. 1.
+Timing

-2. Board Appearance Request Form

-3. District Matters
+2. District Matters

-4. Response to Public Comment
+3. Response to Public Comment

+o.
+Response to rubite comment.
+TJ

-C. Agenda Item Oral Presentation
+C. Agenda Item Oral Presentation 45

-1. Presentations Submitted in Writing
+1. Presentations Submitted in Writing 46

 2. Timing

 3. Assigning Time

-Ь 4.
-Reading Written Comments
+4. Reading Written Comments

-υ.
-Comments in Writing Encouraged
+D. Comments in Writing Encouraged

 1. Comment Cards

-Г 2.
-Repetitious Comments Prohibited
+2. Repetitious Comments Prohibited 47

-L. Speaker Time Limits for An Agenda Item 46
+E. Speaker Time Limits for an Agenda Item

-F. Waiver of Guidelines 46 G. Decorum 46
+F. Waiver of Guidelines4

+Decorum

+pendix A: ICMA Code of Ethics

+pendix B: Referenced Code Citations